aerwin3/saio-fuse/README.md

 SAIO Fuse
 =========

-Fuse filesystem for a SAIO (Swift All-In-One).
+Fuse file system for a SAIO (Swift All-In-One).

+<strong>Note:</strong>  This project is currently in the development phase and
+should be considered non-working/unstable until this note is removed.

 For example the command:
 ```